janephp/janephp/documentation/OpenAPI/example.rst

 In this section, we will see a working example of OpenApi v3 client onto a simple API that gives facts about cats and comment it.

 .. warning::
-    We suggest you to read :doc:`/OpenAPI/generate` and :doc:`/OpenAPI/usage` first to understand more easily.
+    We suggest you to read :doc:`/OpenAPI/generate` and :doc:`/OpenAPI/usage` first to understand this page more easily.

 You can find the fully working example on the following link: https://github.com/janephp/openapi3-example